 Some people are not ready to wear maternity clothes in the first trimester for one reason or another.
 Other prefer to wear larger and looser regular clothes throughout their pregnancy, rather than maternity clothes.
 Certain styles can accommodate changing size needs from the first trimester to term, such as:

 - A-lines dresses that flare from the top

 - Empire waist dresses that are not fitted around the waist

 - Flared, billowy shirts or tunics that are comfortable to both your growing breasts and abdomen

 - Oversized shirts in the first trimester that accommodate increased breast size

 - Pleated dresses that flare at the waist

 - Sheath style dresses with stretchy fabrics that gives around the waist

-- Stretchy pants or skirts, particularly those with elasticized waist can be worn around, below or above the waist as the need arises
+- Stretchy pants or skirts, particularly those with elasticized waists that can be worn around, below, or above the waist as the need arises

-- Go up a size or more in your non-maternity clothes in the late second and in the third trimester
+In general, you may want to go up a size or more in your non-maternity clothes in the late second and in the third trimester.

 Your pre-pregnancy weight, your body shape, your growing uterus and breasts, and your pregnancy weight gain are some of the main factors that influence when you might choose to start wearing maternity clothes (or not).
 Being comfortable in your clothes throughout your pregnancy will be a good guide in making your own decision about when to start and what to wear.